resucutie/vz-unofficial-docs/modules/webpack/README.md

 ## `webpackJsonp`?
 What that means?

 `webpackJsonp` is an array full with modules that discord exports to use in different parts of itself.
-You can acess it by typing `webpackJsonp` on console, but it is kinda unorganized and hard to find them, since they're separated in a bunch of arrays.
+You can acess it by typing `webpackJsonp` on console, but it is kinda unorganized and hard to find them, since they're separated in a bunch of arrays inside arrays (yes, you heard that right, arrays inside arrays).

 ![webpackJsonp in its true form](https://auser.ipgrabber.link/BfA778B.png)